Azure/Industrial-IoT/docs/manual/readme.md

 #### Cloud Services

-##### *Metrics*
+##### Service Metrics

 All microservices support both Prometheus and Application Insights for log metrics.

 Metrics can be added using any of the two formats.
 However, for production environment (AKS), recommended way is to use Prometheus.
 HTTP metrics like response time, status codes, controller counts, etc. using Prometheus middleware are collected.
 When deploying to AKS, an [oms-agent](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-onboard) needs to be installed (if not already) which pulls metrics from the microservices endpoint and pushes them into Log Analytics.

 - To enable Prometheus metrics and/or logs scraping, the config file from the repo, e.g, from [main](https://github.com/Azure/Industrial-IoT/blob/main/deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/04_oms_agent_configmap.yaml) branch must be used:

 ```bash
 kubectl apply -f <oms_agent_config_file>.yaml
 ```

 - One should also make sure that scraping of Prometheus metrics is enabled from **azure-industrial-iot** Helm chart itself.
 The configuration parameter for that is **prometheus.scrape** and is set to **true** by default.
 More details on this can be found [here](https://github.com/Azure/Industrial-IoT/blob/helm_0.3.2/deploy/helm/azure-industrial-iot/README.md#prometheus).

 One can find the metrics in the Log Analytics workspace in the Azure Portal: